leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 const usedPriusCarPriceLookUpTable = [5000, 8250, 8250, 8250, 8250, 8250, 8250, 8250, 8250, 8250, 8250, 11500];
 ```

-Here we changed the way we key or index the table.
-We used an expression to determine the index, which results in values between 1999-2010, inclusive.
-As a result, we have to duplicate values from 2000 - 2009 and subtract 1999 for it to work.
-Both of these methods work excellently, and it truly depends on your situations and preferences.
+We used an expression to determine the index, which results in values between 1999-2010.
+Then, we subtract 1999 to make it work with an array.
+The 0th index will hold values for years below 2000.
+The 11th index will hold values for years above 2010.
+For index 1 - 10 (2000 - 2010) we will have to duplicate the values.
+Both of these methods works, and it truly depends on your situations and preferences.

 In general, table-driven methods do take more space, but the gain in readability and maintainability is well worth the trade-off.
 The biggest challenge that comes with table-driven methods is figuring out how to key or index the table.
 Not every case is simple, but once figured out the rest follows.

 ### Polymorphic Functions

-Finally, we have polymorphic functions for the scenarios where table-driven methods aren't enough.
-Polymorphic functions, as the name suggests, will morph according to your needs, making it a very suitable approach for dealing with conditional logic.
+Lastly, we have polymorphic functions for the scenarios where table-driven methods aren't enough.
+Polymorphic functions, as the name suggests, will morph according to your needs, making it a very suitable approach for dealing with complex conditional logic.

-Let's look at an example where we create a contract to keep as a record for both parties.
-The contract created depends on the type of car, dealership, and terms discussed with the customer.
+Let's look at an example where we create a contract to keep as a record for both parties when buying a car from a dealership.
+The contract created depends on the car, dealership, and terms discussed with the customer.

 Here is the code with regular switch statements: